ronakg/awesome-flickr-gallery-plugin/README.txt

 = 3.1.7 =
 * [Feature] Multiple sorting options now available for galleries.
 You can now use these options to override your sorting options set on Flickr.
+* [Enhancement] Updated thumbnail resizing library to its latest version

 = 3.1.5 =
 * [Enhancement] Editors can now access Add/Delete/Saved Galleries page.